CSRG-Group/dcs-notes.github.io/_CS139/Theory8.md

 * Their thoughts are analysed later
 * Assess the extent of System functionality
 * Assess the effect of the interface on the user
-* identify specific problems
+* Identify specific problems

 ## Usability Testing
 * Introduce a list of tasks
 * Watch Quietly
-* record behavior (take notes, recorded)
+* Record behavior (take notes, recorded)

 ## Measuring Usability
-* ratio of successes to failures
+* Ratio of successes to failures
-* time to compete a task
+* Time to compete a task
 * Number of errors made
 * Number fo times the user expresses frustration